Perfect pure quantum state transfer via state restoring and ancilla measurement: Numerical restoring of 3-qubit 2-excitation state

-Next, at the found time instant $\tau_0$, we solve the restoring system (\ref{Wort32}), (\ref{Wort312}), (\ref{Wort313}), confirm that the absolute value of the found $\lambda$ coincides with $|\lambda|_{min}(\tau_0)$, predicted by solving Eq. (\ref{bb3}), and fix the phase of $\lambda$.
-Results of these simulations are collected in Table \ref{Table:T1}a, where the success probability $|\lambda|^2$ is also indicated. {We emphasize that, although the solution of the restoring system is not unique, all the solutions lead to the same $|\lambda|$. } Below we present all three roots of eq. (\ref{bb3}) for each considered $n^{(ER)}$ at appropriate time instant $\tau_0$ given in Table \ref{Table:T1}a:
+Next, at the found time instant $\tau_0$, we solve the restoring system (\ref{Wort32}), (\ref{Wort312}), (\ref{Wort313}) and confirm that the found $\lambda^2$ coincides with $\lambda_{min}^2(\tau_0)$, predicted by solving Eq. (\ref{bb3}).
+Results of these simulations are collected in Table \ref{Table:T1}a, where the success probability $\lambda^2$ is also indicated. { This table shows that $\lambda^2$ increases with an increase in $n^{(ER)}$.
+In addition, $\lambda^2$ can be increased even more if we replace the homogeneous spin chain with the high-fidelity spin chain introducing the weak end-bonds as demonstrated below for the longer spin-chain of 42 nodes in Table \ref{Table:T2}}. {We emphasize that, although the solution of the restoring system is not unique, all the solutions lead to the same $\lambda^2_{min}$. } Below we present all three roots of Eq. (\ref{bb3}) for each considered $n^{(ER)}$ at appropriate time instant $\tau_0$ given in Table \ref{Table:T1}a:

-Now we turn to the particular realization of $W_{ER}$ proposed in Sec..\ref{Section:WPr}.
-Again we use the restoring system (\ref{Wort32}), (\ref{Wort312}), (\ref{Wort313}).
-However, in this case, we do not have enough free parameters $\varphi$ (\ref{varphi1}) in the unitary transformation $W_{ER}$ to satisfy all equations (\ref{Wort312}).
-Therefore, we replace the parameter $N^{(ad)}_2$ with $\tilde N^{(ad)}_2$, thus the index $i=1,\dots, N^{(S)}_2 +\tilde N^{(ad)}_2$ in (\ref{Wort312}).
-In this case the parameter $|\lambda|$ depend on the elements of the unitary transformation $W_{ER}$, which agrees with Proposition 2.
-To maximize $|\lambda|$, we perform the maximization over 1000 solutions of the restoring system.
+Now we turn to the particular realization of $W_{ER}$, proposed in Sec.\ref{Section:WPr}, {for $Q=2,3$}.
+Again we use the restoring system (\ref{Wort32}), (\ref{Wort312}), (\ref{Wort313}). { However, {now} we do not have enough free parameters $\varphi$, collected in list (\ref{varphi1}), in the unitary transformation $W_{ER}$ to satisfy all equations (\ref{Wort312}).
+Therefore, we replace the parameter $N^{(ad)}_2$ with $\tilde N^{(ad)}_2{ <N^{(ad)}_2 }$, thus the { subscript $i$ in Eq.(\ref{Wort312}) takes the values} $i=1,\dots, N^{(S)}_2 +\tilde N^{(ad)}_2$. } In this case the parameter $\lambda$ depend on the elements of the unitary transformation $W_{ER}$, which agrees with Proposition 2.
+To maximize $\lambda$, we perform the maximization over 1000 solutions of the restoring system.
 The results are collected in Table \ref{Table:T1}b.
-This Table shows that $|\lambda|$ increases with $Q$ at fixed $n^{(ER)}$, while $|\lambda|$ for $n^{(ER)}=6$ is less than for $n^{(ER)}=4, 5$.
+This Table shows that $\lambda$ increases with $Q$ at fixed $n^{(ER)}$, while $\lambda$ for $n^{(ER)}=6$ is less than for $n^{(ER)}=4, 5$.
 The latter happens because $\tilde N^{(ad)}_2$ is significantly less then $ N^{(ad)}_2$ in this case for both $Q=2$ and $3$, therefore we put to zero small part of the probability amplitudes in the garbage.
 This disadvantage must disappear with an increase in $Q$, but larger $Q$ is not considered in this paper.